 Just imagine a line down the centre of the body.
 Crossing the midline is a child's ability to reach across the middle of the body with arms and legs crossing over the opposite side.
-It's an important developmental skill needed for writing, putting on shoes and socks, hitting a ball with a bat and more.
+The following article provides information on Why Crossing The Midline Is Important, Activities To Improve A Child's Ability in Crossing The Midline and more.

 Why Crossing The Midline Is Important

-A child who uses a dominant hand crosses the midline with their dominant hand, then this hand is going to get the practice it needs to develop fine motor skills, however, a child that doesn't cross the midline, both hands get equal practise and the child's hand preference may be delayed.
+A child who uses a dominant hand to crosses the midline with their dominant hand, then this hand is going to get the practice it needs to develop fine motor skills, however, for a child that doesn't cross the midline, both hands get equal practice and the child's hand preference may be delayed.

 A child who has problems crossing the midline shows the following signs: